 Part One of Two (see part two here)

-In the past few weeks, I’ve received multiple emails from Army wives asking how to handle other people wanting to be at the homecoming from deployment or when their soldier comes home for R&R.
+In the past few weeks, I’ve received multiple emails from Army spouses asking how to handle other people wanting to be at the homecoming from deployment or when their soldier comes home for R&R.

 Also, my husband’s unit does things differently than most.
-For one, they don’t get R&R. So I’ve never had a happy reunion or tearful goodbye at the airport, although I’ve witnessed many.
+For one, they don’t get R&R. So, I’ve never had a happy reunion or tearful goodbye at the airport, although I’ve witnessed many.

-I used to wish that we would have at least a homecoming ceremony, until I went to one for a friend.
+I used to wish that we would have at least a homecoming ceremony until I went to one for a friend.
 Then I was glad we don’t have them.
 That’s torture to have to stare at your soldier and not be allowed to run up to him!

 I suppose I’ve stalled enough!
 So on to the real issue.

 However, if he’s married, then his immediate family is his wife and children.
-I can just hear all the parents now getting ready to ream me a new one.
+I can hear all the parents now getting ready to ream me a new one.

-But I know that unless he moved out of his parent’s house just before the deployment then the big void laid with his immediate family – his wife and kids.
+But I know that unless he moved out of his parent’s house just before the deployment, the big void lay with his immediate family – his wife and kids.

 His wife is the one who slept in an empty bed and handled many of his responsibilities at home.
 His kids are the ones who no longer had their dad to tuck them in at night.

 They need time to adjust and time to reconnect with each other.
 Not to worry about entertaining guests.
 My in-laws have been very respectful about this and have never come to one of his homecomings.
 And I am eternally grateful for that.
 We need that time for us.

 To all the parents who may be reading this (and I’m sure are steaming mad now), please, at the very least, find out what the wishes of your soldier are and respect whatever it is.

 So there you have my opinion on the matter.
 And you’re more than welcome to leave comments if you wish.
 I’m a big girl – I can handle it!